mrfrank8176/plainEnglishCoding/README.md

 - ability to fix broken code
 - ability to explain code

+The effective use of this package requires two things from users:
+- users must provide their own OpenAI API key (add your key to the chatGPT.py file), and
+- users must provide informative documentation (i.e., docstrings) for all functions and classes that they define.

 To use the package in an active Jupyter Lab or Notebook, first add the files chatGPT.py and plainEnglishCoding.py to your PYTHONPATH, and then import plainEnglishCoding into your session:
 ![import examp;ge!](images/importScreenShot.png "Import screenshot")